Pleiades Dances: Overview

 Some of the compositions Pleiades Dances also use modal harmony.
 The Lydian mode and Mixolydian mode both figure prominently into these works.
-Slightly Bright Waltz, for example, has a prominently Lydian melodic figure (even though the V7-I relationship of the key of Db is still maintained with a Gb, and Gb is not devoid from the piece).
+Slightly Bright Waltz, for example, has a prominently Lydian melodic figure (even though the V^{7}–I relationship of the key of D is still maintained with a G, and G is not devoid from the piece).
 The Mixolydian mode can be seen in many of the Pleiades Dances.
 Pastoral on Summer relies heavily on the lowered 7th, and the mixolydian cadence of v-I can be found in Memory of Prelude, Scene of Rondo, Pastoral on Summer, Rondo ...Spring Comes Again, Interrupted Faint Prelude, Soft Time Dance, Tender Wind Rondo, Andante on Water, Adagio on Metal, Supple Prelude, Waltz in Obtuse Angle, and others.

-The Pleaides Dances are printed by Ongaku No Tomo and grouped into three books: The first book contains Pleiades Dances I, II, and IIa (an arrangement of II for violin/flute and piano), the second contains Pleiades Dances III, IV, and V, and the final book contains Pleiades Dances VI, VII, VIII, and IX.
+The Pleiades Dances are printed by Ongaku no Tomo and grouped into three books: The first book contains Pleiades Dances I, II, and IIa (an arrangement of II for violin/flute and piano), the second contains Pleiades Dances III, IV, and V, and the final book contains Pleiades Dances VI, VII, VIII, and IX.
 These works have been recorded by, among other pianists, Japanese pianist Kyoko Tabe, who also was the pianist of the premiere recording of Yoshimatsu's Piano Concerto: "Memo Flora".